nemovim/nemomark/README.md

 # ken-markup

-ken-markup is a markup language made for family websites of ken-system.
+ken-markup is a markup language made for family websites of ken-zone.

-## Instruction
+## Usage

 1. Install the module